PeterEFinch/safedown/README.md

 <p align="center">
 <em>
-Safedown is like defer but graceful and coordinated.
+Safedown is like defer but more graceful and coordinated.
 </em>
 </p>